 Board proposal concerning Item 17 on the agenda

-The purpose of this mandate to buy back shares in the company is to enable the Board to adjust the capital structure, thereby generating a higher value for shareholders.
+The purpose of this mandate to buy back and sell shares in the company is to enable the Board to adjust the capital structure, thereby generating a higher value for shareholders.

 Shareholders' proposal concerning Items 18-20 on the agenda